 How do I prepare my house for Passover?

-- Today however, so many of the products we consume on a daily basis contains leaven/yeast or some sort of leavening agent, therefore we must be diligent to be on the lookout to avoid eating leaven accidentally.
+- Many of the products we consume on a daily basis contain leaven/yeast or some sort of leavening agent, Therefore, we must be diligent to be on the lookout to avoid eating leaven accidentally.

 - We are NOT to eat anything leavened.
 Remember breaded foods have leaven.